leitwerk-de/leitwerk-key-authority/README.md

 StrictModes must be disabled because the files will all be owned by the keys-sync user.

+Alternatively existing user authorized keys can be used by setting the config file like this:

+    AuthorizedKeysFile /var/local/keys-sync/%u .ssh/authorized_keys

 The file `/var/local/keys-sync/keys-sync` must exist, with the same contents as the `config/keys-sync.pub` file in order for the synchronization daemon to authenticate.
+These keys will be used by the defined keys-sync-user regardless of if its name is actually keys-sync.

 Screenshots
 -----------